-No disability representation is better than bad disability representation.
+No representation is better than bad representation | Lucy Catchpole on disability

 Back in November (2020) The Witches film – a horrifyingly bad representation of disability – was everywhere, as were heartfelt posts explaining quite why it is so horrifying.
 The hashtag #NotAWitch went round.
-There are powerful posts out there on Instagram by people whose disabilities are very similar to those shown in the film – I won’t try to paraphrase them.
-But it’s important to note that the witches in Roald Dahl’s book do not have hands like this.
-It’s pretty staggering, but they actually added them in to the 2020 film.
+There are powerful posts out there on Instagram by people whose disabilities are very similar to those shown in the film – I won’t try to paraphrase them, but do read Jen Campbell’s at the end of this post

 Of course some people argued that the film has nothing to do with disability at all – that the witches are just monsters.
 And Anne Hathaway’s hands just happen to look like one, very specific, disability.